Water quality at Lake Parramatta

 Results, alerts or notifications are reported regularly on this website.

 Other water quality parameters measured include pH, phosphorus, nitrogen, turbidity and conductivity.
 Heavy rain can cause microbial contamination of water by organisms such as bacteria, viruses and algae.
 NSW Health recommends that you do not swim within 24 hours of heavy rain at ocean beaches and within 3 days in estuaries or rivers.

 The guidelines also state that the temperature of water should be between 16oC and 34oC for safe swimming.
 A wetsuit would be recommended for any water temperatures below 16oC.

 Water Quality Monitoring locations

-This map shows seven locations at Lake Parramatta where water quality sampling occurs (LP2a and LP2b are located within the swimming area).
+This map shows five locations at Lake Parramatta where water quality sampling occurs (LP2a and LP2b are located within the swimming area).

 Water Temperature and Bacteria Results

 Enterococci levels of less than 200 cfu/100ml would generally be regarded as being suitable for swimming.